bentlema/puppet-tutorial-pe/tutorial/01c-Provision-Training-Containers.md

 will use the network name in the FQDN of the container.
 Docker's internal DNS server will take the short hostname and append the network name when doing reverse-lookups (PTR records) so we do this little hack to make sure the forward and reverse lookups match.
+With this said, I've seen inconsistant behavior with Docker's internal DNS, and sometimes reverse lookups just dont work.
+No matter, we push on!

 ### Setup ENV variable with your BASEDIR ###